icicala/TS-THOR/README.md

 - If the file exists, new events are appended.
 - If the output directory does not exist, it is created automatically.
 ### Warning
-> Timesketch accepts only JSON files with a `.jsonl` extension.
+> Timesketch accepts only **JSON** files with a `.jsonl` extension.
+[Timesketch documentation](https://timesketch.org/guides/user/import-from-json-csv/)

 ---
 ## Ingesting into Timesketch
 ### File `jsonl`
 The resulting (`.jsonl`) file can be ingested into Timesketch using either the Web UI or the [Importer CLI tool](https://timesketch.org/guides/user/cli-client/).
 ### Sketch flag
-If you specify the `--ts_sketch` flag, the tool will automatically ingest the mapped events into the specified Timesketch sketch.
+If you specify the `--sketch` flag, the tool will automatically ingest the mapped events into the specified Timesketch sketch.
+After uploading, the tool monitors the **indexing process** for `60 seconds`.
+If indexing completes within this window, you'll see a success message, otherwise, the indexing continues in the background within Timesketch while the tool exits.

 ---
 ## Contributing